EN

 The good news is that there are safe and effective ways to slow that progression.

-How to Slow Down Progression of Myopia at Home
+How to Slow Down the Progression of Myopia at Home

 There are several effective strategies that can be implemented at home to help manage and slow down the progression of myopia.